Bending Basics for Sheet Metal Fabrication

 A high-tonnage method that does more imprints a clear, sharp line on the bend.
 This is useful for applications that demand specific, tight bends, like certain electronic components or intricate decorative pieces.

 Coining requires much force, thus consuming more energy.
+It works by applying force that exceeds the material’s yield strength, causing plastic deformation—permanently shaping the metal.
 It’s less versatile compared to V and U bending.

 Rotary Bending